Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Introduction

 This approach is based on sharing files on client computers and uniting them using a global file system interface.
 This technology utilizes a similar protocol to BitTorrent \cite{bittorent2005} and Distributed Hash Table (DHT) concepts.
-Unlike IPs and ports, the data contents will be content addressable using hashes of the content allowing separation of storage location and data.
+Unlike {access points such as} IPs and ports, the data contents will be content--addressable using hashes of the content allowing the separation of storage location and data.
 Data is available only if the nodes storing the copies are online.
 Once the data content is replicated enough number of times, the availability/reliability of data is no longer a concern.
 DHT-based technology serves only static files which can not be modified or removed once uploaded.
 The deletion of files cannot be ensured as this technology is not intended to do so.
 In other words, the number of copies are not determined by the system but rather the request pattern on that data by the network nodes.
 Lastly, the stored files cannot be searched by their meaningful content.
-One of the well known succesful implementations of this idea is known as InterPlanetary File System (IPFS) \cite{ipfs2004}.
+One of the well known succesful implementations of this idea is known as InterPlanetary File System (IPFS) \cite{ipfs2004} {based on Kademlia DHT \cite{maymounkov2022}.
+In IPFS, objects are immutable, which means that new versions of an object contain different content and hence a different hash value than earlier ones.
+For more comprehensive survey about DHT-based architectures, please see \cite{nazadeh2021}.}

-\subsection{Decentralized Cloud File Storages:}
+\subsection{\textit{Decentralized cloud file storages:}}